In a 2015 survey, nearly half of Americans said they felt pressure to shell out more than they could afford during the holidays.

 While you might be angry with yourself for blowing your budget so early, this holiday overspending is not entirely your fault.
-Science and the retail industry are actually conspiring against you, points out Mikelann Valterra, MA, a Certified Money Coach (CMC®) in Seattle.
+Science and the retail industry are actually conspiring against you, says Mikelann Valterra, MA, a Certified Money Coach (CMC®) in Seattle.

 “Shopping can send a shot of the feel-good chemical dopamine to your brain — the same chemical that floods your brain when you bite into a piece of chocolate cake,” says Valterra.
 Stores work hard to induce that sense of pleasure too, with friendly salespeople, festive music and holiday scents wafting through the aisles.